Waffles3438/Timetable-Fixer/README.md

-so basically being on uoft makes me sad
+so basically being at uoft makes me sad

 being at home makes me happy